-Chocolate and peanut butter are one of my favorite food pairings.
-As far as dessert is concerned, they are the perfect match.
-Today I want to share with you a ridiculously easy chocolate and peanut butter recipe that only takes 5 minutes to prepare.
-Keep scrolling to take a look at my recipe for Milk Chocolate Peanut Butter Cup Bark.
-You’ll love this bark because it’s sweet, salty, and easy to make.
+Today I want to share with you a simple chocolate and peanut butter recipe that only takes 5 minutes to prepare.
+You’ll love my Milk Chocolate Peanut Butter Cup Bark because it’s the perfect sweet and salty, easy to make treat.

 I like Ghirardelli’s melting wafers if i’m shopping locally, or if I have a chance to stock up online, I buy Merckens.
 From my experience, the cheaper the melting wafers, the lower the flavor quality.
 Both of these brands have given me great results.